"Let Us Make Man..."

 Remembering this is your child.
-Your child is not only given your name, they are your responsibility.
+Your children are not only given your name, they are your responsibility.
 No set of parents can pass off this obligation to a school, set of grandparents, church, or sitter.
 Irresponsibility in parents is a leading cause for the next generation’s irresponsibility.
-If you give others more of the responsibility to raise your child, you are the one the principal of the school calls.
-You are the one everyone refers to as “his parent” or “her parent.”
+If you give others more of the responsibility of raising your child, you are the one the principal of the school calls.
+You are the one everyone refers to as “his parents” or “her parents.”
 You are the one people congratulate when they get married.
 You are the one who will give account to God for how you molded and trained the attitudes and actions of your child.

 Love the child dearly.
 Be devoted to the comfort, protection, and security of your child.
 Turn them to God’s love by your love for Him.
 Give them an understanding ear and heart.
 Bless them with your attention.
 Soothe their worries with your peace and confidence in God.
 Bestow upon them the joy you have in Christ.

 Be your child’s guide.
-You child wants to be around you - their parent.
+Your children want to be around you - their parent.
 There is never enough time to give all you want for your child.
-What time you give, spend it in the way Moses told Israel in Deuteronomy 6:4-9.
+What time you give, spend it in the way Moses told Israel in Deuteronomy 6.4-9.
 Let the morning, afternoon, evening, car ride, bedtime, dinnertime, or any time be an opportunity for you to support them and teach them about God’s way for them.